n6g7/redux-saga-firebase/docs/_reference/messaging.md

       }
       ```

-  - signature: messaging.syncMessages(actionCreator)
+  - signature: messaging.syncMessages(options)
     id: syncMessages
     generator: true
     description: Automatically dispatches a redux action every time a new message is received.
     arguments:
-      - name: actionCreator
+      - name: options
         required: true
-        type: Function
+        type: Object
-        description: The action creator to use.
-It must takes a new message as a single argument.
+        description: "An object to configure how the messages should be synchronised.
+It must contain at least the `successActionCreator` which must take a new message as a single argument.
+The other possible options are `failureActionCreator` which is called on channel errors and `transform` which is an optional transformer function to be applied to the value before it's passed to the action creator.
+Default to the identity function (`x => x`)."
     output:
     example: |
       ```js